dependency-check/dependency-check-sonar-plugin/README.md

 Copyright & License
 -------------------

-Dependency-Check Sonar Plugin is Copyright (c) Steve Springett.
+OWASP Dependency-Check Sonar Plugin is Copyright (c) Steve Springett.
 All Rights Reserved.

 Permission to modify and redistribute is granted under the terms of the [LGPLv3] license.